- Program

 If I don't get a place in RG1 when can I get onto the program?

 There are multiple entry points in the VRGP.
-Trainees who do not enter in RG1 can engage in the program through Lateral Entry, which can be made at any point in the RG training pathway when a training position becomes available.
+Trainees who do not enter in RG1 can engage in the program through flexible entry, which can be made at any point in the RG training pathway when a training position becomes available.
 Positions can become available when trainees elect to exit the program.

 Is there a sufficient scope of practice and exposure to various specialties in a rural hospital for intern and PGY2 training?